-• notify the GP of a resident's death, in a timely manner.
+• in a timely manner, notify the GP of a resident's death.

-establish a formal process for notification of a resident death in a RACF.
+establish a formal process for notification of a resident death in your RACF.

-RACF1.5▶ E Our RACF staff ensures that any discharge summaries received are provided to the residents' regular GP.
+RACF1.5▶ E Our RACF staff ensure that any discharge summaries received are provided to the resident's regular GP.